Employer Insights

 For employers that re-employ an employee following a temporary interruption of employment or cessation of work, eligibility rules are as follows.

-• Employees already eligible for OFLA leave prior to the separation from employment are eligible for leave immediately upon return or reemployment.
+• Employees already eligible for OFLA leave prior to the separation from employment are eligible for leave immediately upon return or re-employment.

 • Employees NOT already eligible for OFLA leave prior to the separation from employment will qualify to include the credit for time worked before the work cessation.